NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: Qualitative results

-Table~\ref{table:smplifyx_compare_stirling} shows SMPLify-X achieves slightly better indirect 3D annotation error for the face part.
-Figure~\ref{fig:qualitative_comparison_face} shows NeuralAnnot and SMPLify-X produce similar 3D face pseudo-GTs.
-The bottom row of the figure shows failure cases of both approaches.
-The first column is a failure from challenging face direction, and the second column is a failure of the delicate facial expression capture.
-Unlike the body and hand parts, the face part does not involve complicated articulation, which makes SMPLify-X work well and produce similar or slightly better results to those of NeuralAnnot.
+Figure~\ref{fig:qualitative_face} shows that NeuralAnnot and SMPLify-X produce similar 3D face pseudo-GTs.
+Unlike the body and hand parts, the face part does not involve complicated articulation, which makes SMPLify-X work well and produce similar results to those of NeuralAnnot.